bobdenotter/sitemap/README.md

-# Acme ReferenceExtension
+# Bolt Sitemap Extension

-Author: YourNameHere
+Author: Bob den Otter

-This Bolt extension can be used as a starting point to base your own extensions on.
+This Bolt extension can be used to add a `sitemap.xml` to your site..

 Installation: